risk-first/website/docs/estimating/Analogies.md

 ![Journeys Meets Cabinets](/img/estimates/dimensions-2.png)

 What happens when you relax those constraints?
 If there is _no map_ and the _closeness_ heuristic isn't available, you're in a maze.
-You can't tell how "done" you are in a maze by judging your distance to the exit point - you may be heading to a [Dead End](/risks/Complexity-Risk/Complexity-Analogies#avolding-dead-ends) anyway!
+You can't tell how "done" you are in a maze by judging your distance to the exit point - you may be heading to a [Dead End](/risks/Complexity-Analogies#complexity-dead-ends) anyway!

 ![Maze Estimating](/img/estimates/mazes.png)

-Software development is littered with dead-ends:
+Software development is littered with dead ends:

  - The database you thought would be a good fit, but didn't work.
  - The library you thought would solve your networking problems, but turned out to be unable to work through the firewall.